TimmyTam123/ScuffedDiscord/README.md

 3. Hit login
 4. New text shows up stating that username/password is incorrect.
 5. Type in incorrect username
+6. Type in correct password
-6. Hit login
+7. Hit login
-7. New text shows up stating that username/password is incorrect.
+8. New text shows up stating that username/password is incorrect.

 Test 3
 - ID: t3